soulfind-dev/soulfind/README.md

 Soulfind stores all its configuration in a SQLite database, and looks for the file `soulfind.db` by default, unless provided a different path as a `--database` argument.
+See [Database File](#database-file) under runtime options.

 Server owners can configure the server and add admins using the `soulsetup` CLI server management tool.
+The main database can be backed up safely by providing a target file path as a `--backup` argument when running `soulsetup`.
+See [Backup File](#backup-file) under runtime options.

 Admins can interact with the server from a Soulseek client, by sending commands to the `server` user in a private chat (`help` to see all commands).